-- 18. The major trees which are also economic ones are Sheabutter (42.65%) and Dawadawa (13.87%).
+- 18. The vegetation of the project areas is generally the Guinea Savanna Zone with light undergrowth and scattered medium sized trees.
+It is mostly characterized by short grasses.
+A total of 1,442 trees were enumerated at all the sites.
+At the Lawra Station Forest Reserve, 105 trees comprising of 8 species were identified, with the dominant species being Leocarpus and Teak which are not endangered species.
+Again, total of 1,337 trees of 29 species were enumerated at the four (4) off reserve areas, with the dominant species being Dawadawa and Sheanut trees. - 19.
+The major trees which are also economic ones are Sheabutter (42.65%) and Dawadawa (13.87%).
 The neem tree (10.26%) is basically used for fuel wood and is also medicinal.
 These trees provide a major source of income to households particularly women who play important roles in the provision of household needs.
 These economic trees provide a potential for the establishment of processing industries to increase employment opportunities for the people.
 Fire is a common feature here, and the more successful tree species have adapted to the annual fires by having thick barks.
-It is also characterized by several species of grasses which survive the fires by way of their rhizomes and fibrous roots that remain buried in the soil during the sweeping fires. - 19.
-Due to closeness of the sites to human settlement coupled with continuous farming activities and annual bushfire, few wildlife resources are identified at the project sites.
+It is also characterized by several species of grasses which survive the fires by way of their rhizomes and fibrous roots that remain buried in the soil during the sweeping fires.

+20. Due to closeness of the sites to human settlement coupled with continuous farming activities and annual bushfire, few wildlife resources are identified at the project sites.
 The fauna of the project area has been extensively affected by over-exploitation, alteration and fragmentation of habitat resulting from especially bushfire, human settlements, and agricultural activities.
 Livestock were common.
 Some birds were found perching on the trees and in an interview, community members confirmed that the identified birds are occasionally seen in this area.